 A lot of people who want to blog about everything under the sun will label themselves as a “lifestyle blogger.”
 That’s fine, of course.
 You can be a lifestyle blogger if you’d like, but I can tell you that it will be more difficult for you, since your blog doesn’t have a clear focus, aside from your many interests.
 The bottom line is this: it will be harder to grow your audience if each of your readers can only relate to a fraction of your posts.
 Rather, you’ll grow your blog much faster if you get more specific.
 If your blog is focused enough, your readers should be able to visit your site and want to read almost every article.

-From my own personal experience, The Nectar Collective used to, more or less, be a lifestyle blog where I shared everything from recipes to DIY projects.
+From my own personal experience, my website, more or less, be a lifestyle blog where I shared everything from recipes to DIY projects.
 Literally as soon as I focused it on blogging and entrepreneurial tips, our traffic and audience almost doubled.
 Think of it this way: when your audience tells their friends about your site, how do you hope they’ll describe it?
 “It’s the go-to place for _____!”
 What are you the go-to place for?

 4. You’re not utilizing social media.